KDE/documentation-docs-kdenlive-org/effects_and_filters.rst

 .. image:: /images/keyframe_toolbar_copy-paste.png
    :alt: keyframe toolbar

-Keyframes can be copied and pasted between effects and even across clips.
-Standard shortcuts :kbd:`Ctrl+C`, :kbd:`Ctrl+V`
+Keyframes can be copied and pasted between effects and even across clips using the standard shortcuts :kbd:`Ctrl+C`, :kbd:`Ctrl+V`

 .. _effects-curve-editor:

-Keyframe Curve editor
+Keyframe Curve Editor
 ---------------------

-.. versionadded:: 24.08
+.. .. versionadded:: 24.08

 Implemented with version 24.08 the keyframe curve editor is still in alpha state.
 Improvements will come with upcoming versions.